nayalbrecht/nayalbrecht.github.io/_teaching/2017-spring-teaching-1.md

 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2017-spring-teaching-1
-venue: "Federal University of Rio de Janeiro, Social Sciences"
+venue: "Many"
-date: 2017-07-01
+date: 2017-Present
 location: "Rio de Janeiro, Brazil"
 ---

-From 2017 to 2018, I was the module leader of three subjects at the Federal University of Rio de Janeiro (UFRJ), Rio de Janeiro, Brazil.
+I have led and co-taught modules in Brazil, the UK, and the Netherlands in institutions such as the University of Brasilia, the Federal University of Rio de Janeiro, Aston University, and the University of Amsterdam.
+The main undergraduate courses I led were:

 Introduction to Political Science
 ======